tsol/aos-wd/README.md

 - bug: About menu item is not working
 - bug: Resize console when drawer is opened/closed (or make it laways overlay?)
-- when user fills in field in snippet - he presses PLAY without Apply hence nothing happens

-x.
-Load own processes from graphql to the list automatically

-x.
-Input process v-combobox when variable ends with PID

 x.
 Snippet editor context menu: 'Send (and execute) to other processes'.